-We’ve found, on our new kid-free city breaks freedom, that a perfect way to instantly get to know a new city is to take a walking tour with a knowledgeable local guide.
+We’ve found, on our new kid-free city breaks series, that a perfect way to instantly get to know a new city is to take a walking tour with a knowledgeable local guide.
 Which is why when we visited Amsterdam recently, we jumped at the chance of an Amsterdam walking tour; thanking Eating Europe, and signing up instantly for their Jordaan Food Tour.

 We were in Amsterdam on a kid-free city break, trying out the new direct London-Amsterdam Eurostar, and we chose the Jordaan area for a couple of reasons – firstly (and most obviously) it’s the district in which we were staying, at the frankly amazing Mr Jordaan hotel.
 Second – and the reason for the first – because it’s a beautifully quiet, historic district of the city which is relatively untouched by the tourism that swamps the more well-known areas of Amsterdam.